borh-lab/lexi-align/README.md

 # lexi-align

-Word alignment between two languages using structured generation with Large Language Models.
+Word alignment of multilingual sentences using structured generation with Large Language Models.

 ## Installation